Skip to main content

 • anne is not an authorized_user on the document:new-roadmap: no relationship tuple of {"user": "user:anne", "relation": "authorized_user", "object": "document:new-roadmap"}

-For more examples, take look at Modeling with Multiple Restrictions.
+For more examples, see Modeling with Multiple Restrictions.

 The Exclusion Operator

-The exclusion operator (but not in the DSL, difference in the JSON syntax) is used to indicate that a relationship exists if the user is in the base userset, but not in the excluded userset.
-This is helpful in modeling exclusion or block lists.
+The exclusion operator (but not in the DSL, difference in the JSON syntax) indicates that a relationship exists if the user is in the base userset, but not in the excluded userset.
+It's helpful when modeling exclusion or block lists.

 type document